-Capital assets are presented in the accompanying financial statements at cost or estimated historical cost.
+Capital assets, which include equipment and intangibles (software), and software not in production, are presented in the accompanying financial statements at cost or estimated historical cost.
 Donated capital assets are stated at fair market value at the time of donation.
 Capital assets acquired via lease agreements are capitalized at the inception of the agreement.
 Additions, improvements and other capital outlays that significantly extend the useful life of an asset are capitalized.
 Other costs incurred for repairs and maintenance are expensed as incurred.
-For the years ending June 30, 2010 and 2009 the System capitalized equipment costing over \$5,000 in accordance with Section 54-27-21 of the North Dakota Century Code.
+For the years ending June 30, 2011 and 2010 the System capitalized equipment and software in accordance with Section 54-27-21 of the North Dakota Century Code.
+Software not in production is not depreciated.